 What will my new baby look like?

 Your baby will probably be a bluish-white colour at first and may be covered with the greasy fluid vernix caseosa, which protected her skin while it was immersed in the amniotic sac.
-She will have streaks of blood on her head and body and depending on your delivery her head may look slightly pointed after her journey down the birth canal.

 At the appropriate time two clamps are applied to the cord, one a short distance from the navel, the other about an inch away.
 These prevent the cord from bleeding; the one closest to the baby being the most important.